10dnv/xPerks/README.md

 ## Summary
 Connections between companies & experts are facilitated by xPerks.
-Grooming performance is the heart of sharing recongnition thorugh perks.
+Grooming performance is the heart of sharing recongnition through perks.

 Adoption is seamless, xPerks can be integrated with any company's account.
 Then, link with personal MultiversX wallet is one click away.